555: Like many British shows, "Search-wise" and "Search-wise Messenger" are used instead of actual search engines and messengers.

 Stacy's Mom: All the guys with regard to Will's mum, to his considerable displeasure.
 Jay brings it up the most, Neil seems the most serious about it, and Simon pretty much just goes along with the joke.

 Technical Virgin: Each of the lads is this to a certain degree.
 Jay gets a handjob "outside the trousers" in the series 1 finale (Though he may be lying about it.
 He did initially say it was a blowjob).
 Simon receives unfinished handjobs in at least two episodes and unsuccessfully attempts sex with Tara.
-Will spends about ten seconds rubbing up against Charlotte before she tells him to stop.
+Will spends about ten seconds incompetently writhing around on top of Charlotte before she tells him to stop (Will actually has to ask her if he's technically lost his virginity or not).
 Neil fingers a couple of girls over the course of the series and actually loses his virginity during series 3.

 Technology Marches On: Simon complains that his car has a tape deck.
 His mother reckons that's good until Simon replies, "You can't even buy tapes anymore!"